ursjoss/lola-sumup/README.md

 ### Details Report

 The details export file collects all original and derived columns that are required to build the other reports or for deeper insights.
-It can be used to validate the sumup data against the several daily shift reports (first columns).
+It can be used to validate the SumUp data against the several daily shift reports (first columns).
-Furthmore, it can also be used for debugging purposes, as it lists some more auxillary columns that are used in calculations.
+Furthermore, it can also be used for debugging purposes, as it lists some more auxiliary columns that are used in calculations.

 The columns of the resulting details export file are defined as follows: